 Forms and classification

-Specialists distinguish two forms of pathology:
+Experts distinguish two forms of pathology:

-The features of the pathology include:
+Features of the pathology include:

-3. Rattling, whistling when breathing.
+3. Wheezing, whistling when breathing.

 Clinical picture and symptoms